Tumor burden limits bispecific antibody efficacy through T cell exhaustion averted by concurrent cytotoxic therapy

 Abstract

-BCMA-CD3-targeting bispecific antibodies (BsAb) are a recently developed immunotherapy class which shows potent tumor killing activity in multiple myeloma (MM).
-Here, we investigated a murine BCMA-CD3-targeting BsAb in the immunocompetent Vk*MYC and its IMiD-sensitive derivative Vk*MYChCRBN models of MM.
-The BCMA-CD3 BsAb was safe and efficacious in a subset of mice, but failed in those with high-tumor burden, consistent with clinical reports of BsAb in leukemia.
-The combination of BCMA-CD3 BsAb with pomalidomide expanded lytic T cells and improved activity even in IMiD resistant high-tumor burden cases.
-Yet, survival was only marginally extended due to acute toxicity and T cell exhaustion, which impaired T cell persistence.
-In contrast, the combination with cyclophosphamide was safe and allowed for a tempered pro-inflammatory response associated with long-lasting complete remission.
-Concurrent cytotoxic therapy with BsAb actually improved T cell persistence and function, offering a promising approach to patients with a large tumor burden.
+BCMA/CD3-targeting bispecific antibodies (BsAb) are a recently developed immunotherapy class that shows potent tumor killing activity in multiple myeloma.
+Here, we investigated a murine BCMA/CD3-targeting BsAb in the immunocompetent Vk*MYC model and its immunomodulatory imide drug (IMiD)–sensitive derivative Vk*MYChCRBN model of multiple myeloma.
+The BCMA/CD3 BsAb was safe and efficacious in a subset of mice but failed in those with high tumor burden, consistent with clinical reports of BsAb in leukemia.
+The combination of BCMA/CD3 BsAb with pomalidomide expanded lytic T cells and improved activity even in IMiD-resistant high–tumor burden cases.
+Yet, survival was only marginally extended due to acute toxicity and T-cell exhaustion, which impaired T-cell persistence.
+In contrast, the combination with cyclophosphamide was safe and allowed for a tempered proinflammatory response associated with long-lasting complete remission.
+Concurrent cytotoxic therapy with BsAb actually improved T-cell persistence and function, offering a promising approach to patients with a large tumor burden.

 Original languageEnglish (US)